shu223/watchOS-2-Sampler/README.md

 Access to Accelerometer data using CoreMotion.

-###Gyroscope
+###Gyroscope (Not Available)

 Access to Gyroscope data using CoreMotion.

+**These APIs are available, however CMMotionManager always returns `false` for `gyroAvailable`.
+So actually it's not available for now.**

+###Device Motion (Not Available)

+Access to DeviceMotion data using CoreMotion.

+**These APIs are available, however CMMotionManager always returns `false` for `deviceMotionAvailable`.
+So actually it's not available for now.**

 ###Pedometer